MicrosoftDocs/azure-docs/articles/automation/automation-hybrid-runbook-worker.md

 ### DNS records per region

-If you have an Automation account that's defined for a specific region, you can restrict Hybrid Runbook Worker communication to that regional datacenter.
+If you have an Automation account that's defined for a specific region, you can restrict communication to that regional datacenter.
 The following table provides the DNS record for each region.

 | **Region** | **DNS record** |
 | --- | --- |